 Permeation grouting works through the installation of Tube a Manchette (TaM) pipes into the area requiring treatment.
 Built into the TaM are rubber sleeves, which cover the grouting holes and adjacent to these are packers.
 Grout is then pumped into the TaM and forced through the holes and out past the rubber sleeve into the grouting zone.

 Grout is injected on a primary and secondary basis.
 The secondary injections involve using a finer grout mix and the scope is determined from the results of the primary grouting.
 The injections are computer controlled ensuring not only accuracy but to aid efficiency and avoid waste.

 The system drives the vast amount of data required for each grouting operation, at every level of production: the setting-up stage (borehole geometry and the calculations of the volumes of grout needed) the acquisition and injection settings, controlling the grouting plant (monitoring the pumps, acquiring flowrate and injection-pressure data), and tracking quality and production.

-Capability: On average, borehole depths are approximately 20m, but this varies depending on the scope of works.
+Capability: Depending upon ground conditions, on average, borehole depths are approximately 20m, but this varies depending on the scope of works.
 Borehole diameters range between 90mm and 150mm.
 Pressures to suit the ground conditions and requirements of specification.